muhammadn/avahi-proxy/README.md

 ```

 Run this program by specifying what is your LAN domain name.
+Default port is 5354.

 Example: